-Inspired by the Witch Hazel flower that blooms in the cold winter months, Winter Blooms inspires a sense of energy and wonder as we enter holiday season.
+Inspired by the Witch Hazel flower that blooms in the cold winter months, Winter Blooms inspires a sense of energy and wonder for the holiday season.

-Leading up to the installation in Coolidge Corner, Hilary Zelson hosted community workshops for participants to create their own flowers that are used in the display.
+Leading up to the installation in Coolidge Corner, Hilary Zelson hosted community workshops for participants to create their own flowers that were used in the display.

 Workshops dates included: